-Indian Transport Palanquins or "palkee" was one of the luxurious methods of transport used in India by the rich and nobles.
-In the age old days this was primarily used to carry the deity or idol of the god.
-Much later, in the 15th century palkee was introduced as a popular form of transportation where the girls and ladies from rich families were ferried in palkee and were escorted by males riding on horses.
+Indian Palanquins or "palkee" was one of the luxurious methods of transport used in India by the rich and nobles.
+In ancient times, it was primarily used to carry the deity or idol of different Gods.
+Much later in the 15th century, palkee was introduced as a popular form of transportation in which the girls/ ladies from rich families were ferried and were escorted by males, riding on horses.

-From the early days of the century the bicycle rickshaws have also become popular and are still used in rural India.
-In urban areas auto rickshaws have mostly superseded them.
-Bicycles are an important transportation mode in India.
-Motorbikes and mopeds, driven by engines are also a common sight in both rural and urban areas of India.
+Indian Bicycle Rickshaws are popular and exist since ancient times.
+They are still used in rural India.
+In urban areas, auto rickshaws have mostly superseded them.
+Bicycles, motorbikes and mopeds driven by engines are also a common sight in both rural and urban areas of India.

-Buses carry over 90% of public transport in Indian cities.
+Indian Buses carry over 90 percent of public transport in the cities of the country.
 Indian transport is incomplete without the service of buses in a plethora of routes all across the nation.
 All classes of society use buses.
 They are a cheap and easy mode of transport.
-The government is also promoting to use the bus since it reduces the number of vehicles on the road thus reducing traffic jams.
+The government is also promoting the use of buses since it reduces the number of vehicles on the roads, thus reducing traffic jams.